History & Traditions

 Women at Bryant

-From the beginning, Mason wanted to inspire women to come to college.
+From the beginning, Mason wanted to inspire women to attend college.
 In 1865, he declared, "We have had the privilege of according diplomas to young ladies whose thorough attainments in all the requisites of accountantship would put to blush the pretensions of many a bearded competitor for like honors."
 Female students remained a minority for the next decade, but the college continued to actively recruit and attract women.

 Business curriculum expanded to include the arts and sciences